AkhileshNS/heroku-deploy/README.md

 Keep in mind this won't work if you are using Docker.

 ## Important Notes

+- You can check this repo's [_.github/workflows/main.yml_](https://github.com/AkhileshNS/heroku-deploy/blob/master/.github/workflows/main.yml) for example use cases of the action in use.
+Additionally the APIs for these use cases can be found in the [_tests_](https://github.com/AkhileshNS/heroku-deploy/tree/master/tests) folder of the repo

 - You can find the secrets tab in your project's settings